-Strickland, Agner & Associates say that animal owners have the responsibility to make sure their animals behave well.
+Animal owners have the responsibility to make sure their animals behave well.
 If this legal obligation isn’t met and the animal injures someone, it’s possible that the pet owner will have to compensate for any injuries.
 Before you become the owner of any exotic animals, make sure you’re ready to take on the responsibilities that keep both the animal and your guests safe.

 (Another Closing Note About Exotic Pets)

 Exotic pets aren’t for everyone.
 Before getting any pet, exotic or not, please do plenty of research, and get your information from multiple sources.
 Join Facebook groups about the species you’re interested in, or find Forums that are monitored by seasoned pet owners.

 Know what you’re getting into!
 Think into the future, 5, 10 years from now.
 Pets are not to be gotten on a whim.
 Come can live for a very long time.

 If you really want to get an exotic pet, look for a reputable breeder.
 Do plenty of research for this as well.
 It’s preferable not to buy pets from a pet store.

 Even better, look for rescue organizations that might have a needy animal looking for a home.
 There are so many animals that are abandoned or neglected because the owners didn’t do their research first or thought it wasn’t a good idea after all.
 Grrr.

 Here are 3 exotic animal rescue organizations to give you an idea of what might be available: